nialloc9/filterAndSortApp/README.md

 * To make the application easier to scale adding a database instead of a json file would be ideal.
 * If a database is used PDO can be used to help prevent sql injection.
 * Jasmine and Karma can be used to test application.
+* Project spec asks to filter and sort by TrpRating.
+However, this data couldn't be found in the JSON file.
+Further investigation needed.